tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

     Initialization trace data are recorded synchronously in all states.
 In the PREPARE state, the same data are also recorded from trace nodes with delay.
     In this way, Initialization trace data are recorded as much as possible, even if the LTTng session and the application are started in the opposite order.
     Especially in the PREPARE state, there are two types of recording: synchronous recording and delayed recording from trace nodes.
     Therefore, the same data may be stored in duplicate.
-Duplicate data are handled on the CARET_analyze side.
+Duplicate data are handled on the caret_analyze side.
 <prettier-ignore-end>

 ### RECORD